top of page

 What is the WSDAI?
 The WSDAI is a not-for-profit organisation (since 2004) that uses storytelling, the oldest form of learning, as its focus for providing innovative educational programs to schools in a manner that resonates with contemporary youth culture.

 What does Wakakirri mean?
 The Aboriginal word Wakakirri means ‘to dance’ according to the Wangaaypuwan people from Cobar NSW.
-It was chosen to give the event a distinctly Australian feel.

 Our Aim: The WSDAI presents the Wakakirri Challenge to provide an education program for schools that develops student engagement and wellbeing through the sharing of stories and participation in the performing arts.